-Linkage to Care is a transition from HIV Testing to HIV Medical Care.
-In order to effectively capture linkages taking place throughout the state, The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts, utilizing a systematic networking strategy among health departments.
-Promptly increasing linkages to HIV medical care to within thirty (30) days of diagnosis and improving retention in HIV primary care.
-Linkage to Care begins with diagnosis and ends with engaging or re-engagement into medical care.
+Linkage to Care is a program that helps people with HIV transition from testing to medical care.
+The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts to improve the process.
+The goal is to get people into medical care within 30 days of diagnosis and keep them engaged in primary care.
+This program starts with diagnosis and ends with being connected to medical care.

 Georgia's Test-Link-Care (TLC) Network

-Each year, roughly 300 HIV-positive inmates are released from prison.
-The Department of Corrections provides Pre-Release Case Management Services and work closely with the Office of HIV to connect the ex-offenders to HIV medical and care services, via District Linkage Coordinators.
-This collaboration is an integral part of HIV Care and Prevention Services that is essential to the emerging ex-offender population, while illustrating a created opportunity to construct a standardized linkage to care process within Georgia's correctional institutional settings.
+Every year, around 300 inmates who are HIV-positive are released from prison.
+The Department of Corrections helps them by providing pre-release case management services and collaborating with the Office of HIV to connect them with medical and care services.
+This collaboration is crucial for the well-being of the inmates and creates an opportunity to establish a standardized linkage to the care process within Georgia's correctional institutional settings.

 Anti-Retroviral Treatment and Access to Services (ARTAS)

-ARTAS is an individual-level, multi-session, time-limited intervention to link individuals who have been recently diagnosed with HIV to medical care.
-ARTAS is based on the Strengths-Based Case Management model, which encourages the client to identify and use personal strengths, create goals, and establish an effective working relationship with the Linkage Coordinator.
-ARTAS views the community as a resource for the client; therefore client sessions can take place either inside/outside of the office setting.
+ARTAS is a program that helps people who have recently been diagnosed with HIV to connect with medical care.
+It uses a Strengths-Based Case Management model, which encourages clients to identify their personal strengths and create goals.
+The program views the community as a resource and sessions can take place in or outside of the office setting.

 Knowing Your HIV Status

-About 1 in 8 people in the United States who have HIV do not know they have it.
-Knowing your HIV status gives you powerful information to help you take steps to keep you and your partner(s) healthy.
-The only way to know for sure whether you have HIV is to get tested.
-CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
+One out of every eight people in the United States who have HIV do not know they have it.
+It is important to know your HIV status so that you can take steps to keep yourself and your partner(s) healthy.
+The only way to know if you have HIV is to get tested.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone between the ages of 13 and 64 get tested for HIV at least once during routine health care.

 Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings